-The current sign-up bonus for the Premier Rewards Gold is 25,000 American Express Membership Rewards points after spending $2,000 on purchases in the first 3 months of opening your account.
+The current welcome bonus for the Premier Rewards Gold is 25,000 American Express Membership Rewards points after spending $2,000 on purchases in the first 3 months of opening your account.

 This spending requirement is $2,000 lower than the Chase Sapphire Preferred.
-But the sign-up bonus is also much lower.
+But the welcome bonus is also much lower.